stipub/stixfonts/README.md

 Once all the source files are ready, run the build tool as described above.
 The build tool describes what it is doing as it runs.
 In overview, this is what it does:

-1. Pre-process the UFO files to:
+1. Pre-process the UFO files to confirm glyph names match the input TTFs (otherwise the binary tables can’t be grafted in with FontTools easily).
-a) remove all features and kerning groups from the UFOs; b) rename the glyphs to match the TTFs (otherwise the binary tables can’t be grafted in with FontTools easily); c) extract the binary tables and add them under data/com.github.fonttools.ttx/ in the UFO font where ufo2ft expects them; d) save the modified files in build/masters to keep the sources unchanged.
+1. Build variable font masters using ufo2ft, skipping building layout tables.
-1. Build variable font with fontmake from build/masters UFOs.
+1. Copy the binary tables from source TTFs to the built masters.
-1. Build binary masters with fontmake (needed for the next step) from UFOs.
+1. Build variable font with fontTools.varLib from built masters.
-1. Instantiate static fonts with fontmake from UFOs, but telling it to interpolate OTL tables from the binary masters.
+1. Add any table data specified in the YAML file (name, DSIG, meta, STAT, etc), as well as featureParams.
-1. Post-process the fonts to fix the name tables and other final touchups.
+1. Instantiate static fonts with fontTools.varLib.mutator from built variable font.